tjohnston-softdev/python-study-notes/chapters/06-lists.md

 ```

 ## Includes
-Use the 'in' keyword to check if a given item is included in the list.
+Use the `in` keyword to check if a given item is included in the list.

 ```python
 arrayObj = ["ABC", "DEF", "GHI", "JKL", "MNO", "PQRS", "TUV", "WXY", "Z"]